/

 We've also seen that sentiment trajectory matters more than aggregate sentiment.
 A conversation that starts negative and ends positive is a success story.
 A conversation that starts neutral and ends negative is a warning sign.
 Single-point sentiment scoring misses this entirely.

 The biggest blind spot is accuracy validation.
 Conversational analytics tells you what customers said and how they felt - it cannot tell you whether they got the right answer.
 Pairing conversation insights with outcome data (resolution rates, repeat contacts, actual business outcomes) closes this gap.
+This is why we built Lorikeet Coach to run automated QA on 100% of tickets rather than a 2-5% sample, scoring resolution quality and verifying whether each conversation actually resolved the customer's issue.
+Coach runs as a standalone layer over your existing support stack, so you can grade every interaction whether or not an AI agent handled it.

 Key Takeaways